- Mock Exams

 The GL Assessment exam consists of two papers, taken on the same day, each approximately 45 minutes in duration and testing three areas – verbal, mathematical and non-verbal reasoning skills.
 The first paper tests verbal skills, including comprehension, English technical language and verbal reasoning.
 The second paper tests non-verbal reasoning, spatial reasoning and maths.
 All questions on both papers are multiple choice and pupils indicate their answers on a separate answer sheet.

 You do not need to register your child if they attend a Buckinghamshire Local Authority primary school.
 If your child goes to a Partner School or a school in another Local Authority area, you will need to register with the Buckinghamshire 11 Plus Admissions Team.
-Dates for the 2019 exam have yet to be confirmed but we expect registration to open at 3pm on 1st May 2019 and close at 3pm on 28th June 2019.
+Registration opens at 3pm on 1st May 2019 and closes at 3pm on 27th June 2019.
 For more information about the Bucks 11 Plus, visit the Bucks County Council website, or contact the Buckinghamshire County Council Admissions team here.

 The scores from both papers are added together and ‘age standardised’ to make it fair for pupils of all ages.
 To meet the necessary standard for a Buckinghamshire grammar school, your child will need to achieve a score of 121 or more.